SecureWomen/SecureWomen.github.io/_posts/2015-03-03-codeofconduct.md

 ---
 title: "The Rules"
-bg: indigo  #defined in _config.yml, can use html color like '#0fbfcf'
+bg: lightblue2  #defined in _config.yml, can use html color like '#0fbfcf'
 color: white   #text color
 fa-icon: group
 ---